chenbadream/INT-ACT/doc/training_finetuning.md

 ### Model Configuration
 We use a `json` file in [config/model](../config/train) to define the model configuration.
 This is to follow the LeRobot/HuggingFace convention.
 The dataclass that defines the model configuration can be found in their corresponding [LeRobot Repo](https://huggingface.co/lerobot/pi0/blob/main/config.json).

 The model configuration is loaded by the training configuration and can be changed there as well.
-Interestingly, the LeRobot convention is that the model configuration defines learning rate, weight decay and some other related hyperparameters.
+Interestingly, the LeRobot convention is that the model configuration defines learning rate, weight decay, and some other related hyperparameters.

 #### Placeholder Configuration for Non-LeRobot Models
-As you may have noticed, we have some placeholders for models that do not follow the LeRobot convention, such as Magma, SpatialVLA, Octo and such.
+As you may have noticed, we have some placeholders for models that do not follow the LeRobot convention, such as Magma, SpatialVLA, Octo, and such.
 More details about them will be provided in the evaluation documentation.